gupta1208samridhi/Cryptic-Crossword-Puzzle/README.md

 # Overview

 A Cryptic Crossword is a crossword puzzle where each puzzle us a clue within itself.
 These puzzles contain a series of sentence like riddles that must be deciphered to discover the solution.
 Cryptic Crosswords are like secret code puzzles.
 Each clue is a tricky riddle with two parts.
-One part gives you a normal hint, but the other part is a dun word game.
+One part gives you a normal hint, but the other part is a fun word game.
 User have to use the brain to figure out the secret word.
 Sometimes user have to fix up letters, find hidden words or even think of different meanings for the same word.
 It`s like being a detective who loves words.

 # Technology Used